 Top tip

-We truly belive that making this with buttermilk makes this the best coffee cake recipe!
-If you don't have buttermilk you can make your own.
+We truly believe that making this with buttermilk makes this the best coffee cake recipe!
+If you don't have buttermilk, you can make your own.
 Measure 2 teaspoons vinegar or lemon juice into the bottom of a ¼ cup measuring cup.
 Fill the cup the rest of the way with milk and allow it to sit at least 5 minutes before using.

 Recipe